Sell Scrap Gold in Phoenix, AZ – Get Top Dollar for Your Gold Scrap Jewelry

 • Other Gold Items – Any odd gold items like gold watch cases (without the movement), gold wire, nuggets, or even medals and awards made of gold can count as scrap if sold for melt value.
 (Note: Gold King Bullion focuses exclusively on gold and silver.
 We do not purchase precious stones or non-gold items.
 If your jewelry has diamonds or gems, you may remove them before sale or we’ll return them to you, since our offer will be based on the gold content alone.)

 How Much Is Your Scrap Gold Worth?
-(Purity & Price)

 Sell Gold in Phoenix